Helping travelers to Italy since 2008

 Local trains run between Fiumicino airport railway station (directly opposite Terminal 3, next to car park 'C') and various railway stations in the city.

-Despite the fun often made of the Italian rail network, in our experience and that of a lot of people we've helped to travel by train, it's excellent.
+Despite the fun often made of the Italian rail network, in our experience and that of a lot of people we've helped to travel by train, it's excellent - especially with 2025's new regional trains for Jubilee Year reliability.
 Trains generally run on time with surprising efficiency.

 In the photo below, note the ticket-punching machine at both sides of the platform.
 If you buy tickets at the station they must be validated by putting them into this machine - otherwise you may be fined.
 Tickets bought online don't need to be validated.